kadencas/schedule-prod/README.md

 # When Scheduling

+Thanks for checking out my project.

+Working at a Library, I was inspired to make this application to help our team manage

 **When Scheduling** is a flexible, user-friendly scheduling platform designed for teams and organizations.
 This project supports recurring shifts, segment-level control, and admin-managed scheduling workflows.
 Built with modern web technologies for speed, reliability, and ease of use.

 The application is in development and currently has 20+ early users who are using the app to manage real teams and provide feedback.